michael-pittman/Geusey3/README.md

 npm start
 ```

-3. Open http://localhost:3000 in your browser
+3. Open http://localhost:3000 in your browser (or http://localhost:3001 if port 3000 is in use)

+### Design Features

+The chat interface features a modern glassmorphic design with:

+- **Ultra-transparent glass panels** with backdrop blur effects
+- **Liquid glass styling** for message bubbles with subtle gradients
+- **System dark mode** that automatically adapts to device preferences
+- **Readable typography** with Space Grotesk font and optimized contrast
+- **Smooth animations** and micro-interactions for enhanced UX

 ### Configuration